Find Trusted Heat Pump Repair Experts Near You

 • Insufficient Heating or Cooling: If your heat pump is not heating or cooling your space efficiently, it may need repair.

-• Increased Energy Bills: A sudden increase in your energy bills could be a sign of a heat pump malfunction.
+• Increased Energy Bills: A significant rise in your energy bills could be a sign of reduced system efficiency.

-• Strange Noises: Unusual sounds like hissing, gurgling, or rattling coming from your heat pump indicate that something is wrong and you should have it checked out.
+• Strange Noises: Unusual noises like hissing, gurgling, or rattling coming from your heat pump indicate potential problems.

 • Short Cycling: If the unit turns on and off frequently, it could be a sign of a problem.

-• Ice Buildup (in winter): Ice freezing on the coils is often a sign of a problem.
+• Ice Buildup (in winter): Ice forming on the outdoor unit is often a sign of a problem.

 How do I find a qualified heat pump repair technician?